vbalasu/parcel-pouchdb/README.md

 Note that it uses the "json" command line tool to edit package.json inline to add the necessary steps for the ParcelJS bundler.
 You can install it using `npm install -g json`

+The resulting application runs completely on the client side, and can be deployed to a static web server, in this case the following S3 url: https://cloudmatica.s3.amazonaws.com/parcel-pouchdb/index.html

 [src/index.html](src/index.html)

 [package.json](package.json)